History of medicine: Ancient Egyptian medicine

-Ancient Egypt, a civilisation spanning across the river Nile (throughout parts of present-day Egypt, Sudan, and South Sudan), existed from its unification in c.
+Ancient Egypt, a civilisation spanning the valley of the river Nile (throughout parts of present-day Egypt, Sudan, and South Sudan), existed from its unification in c.
 3150 BCE to its collapse via Persian conquest in 525 BCE and ultimate downfall from the conquest of Alexander the Great in 332 BCE.

-Throughout unique dynasties, golden eras, and intermediate periods of instability, ancient Egyptians developed a complex, experimental, and communicative medical tradition that has been uncovered through surviving documents, most made of papyrus, such as the Kahun Gynaecological Papyrus, the Edwin Smith Papyrus, the Ebers Papyrus, the London Medical Papyrus, to the Greek Magical Papyri.
+Ancient Egyptians developed a complex, experimental, and communicative medical tradition that has been uncovered through surviving documents, most made of papyrus, such as the Kahun Gynaecological Papyrus, the Edwin Smith Papyrus, the Ebers Papyrus, the London Medical Papyrus, to the Greek Magical Papyri.

 Herodotus described the Egyptians as "the healthiest of all men, next to the Libyans", because of the dry climate and the notable public health system that they possessed.
 According to him, "the practice of medicine is so specialized among them that each physician is a healer of one disease and no more."
 Although Egyptian medicine, to a considerable extent, dealt with the supernatural, it eventually developed a practical use in the fields of anatomy, public health, and clinical diagnostics.

 Medical information in the Edwin Smith Papyrus may date to a time as early as 3000 BCE.
 Imhotep in the 3rd dynasty is sometimes credited with being the founder of ancient Egyptian medicine and with being the original author of the Edwin Smith Papyrus, detailing cures, ailments and anatomical observations.
-The Edwin Smith Papyrus is regarded as a copy of several earlier works and was written c.
+This papyrus is regarded as a copy of several earlier works and was written c.
 1600 BCE.
 It is an ancient textbook on surgery almost completely devoid of magical thinking and describes in exquisite detail the examination, diagnosis, treatment, and prognosis of numerous ailments.

 The Kahun Gynaecological Papyrus treats women's complaints, including problems with conception.
-Thirty four cases detailing diagnosis and treatment survive, some of them fragmentarily.
+Thirty-four cases detailing diagnosis and treatment survive, although some of them are mere fragments.
 Dating to 1800 BCE, it is the oldest surviving medical text of any kind.

-Medical institutions, referred to as Houses of Life are known to have been established in ancient Egypt as early as 2200 BCE.
+Medical institutions, referred to as Houses of Life, are known to have been established in ancient Egypt as early as 2200 BCE.

 The Ebers Papyrus is the oldest written text mentioning enemas.
 Many medications were administered by enemas and one of the many types of medical specialists was an Iri, the Shepherd of the Anus.

 The earliest known physician is also credited to ancient Egypt: Hesy-Ra, "Chief of Dentists and Physicians" for King Djoser in the 27th century BCE.
 Also, the earliest known woman physician, Peseshet, practiced in Ancient Egypt at the time of the 4th dynasty.
 Her title was "Lady Overseer of the Lady Physicians."